damog/blog/source/_posts/kindle-is-shit-next-to-ipad.md

-Title: Why the Kindle is a piece of shit next to the iPad
+title: "Why the Kindle is a piece of shit next to the iPad"
 Date: 2010-01-28 11:58:55
 Tags: amazon,apple,ipad,kindle,shit
 ---